DennisOnder/todo/README.md

 # Usage

-> Create your main/entry file in the src/directory, and paste in the code below:
+> Create your main/entry file in the src/ directory, and paste in the code below:

 ```go
 package main